-\paragraph{3D Reconstruction from Images.} Classical 3D reconstruction methods~\cite{hartley2003multiple,schonberger2016structure}, such as Structure-from-Motion (SfM) combined with Multi-view Stereo (MVS), involve distinct stages, such as feature extraction, point matching, and geometric verification, forming modular and often time-consuming optimization pipelines.
-Learnable MVS approaches, many stemming from the MVSNet series~\cite{yao2018mvsnet, gu2020cascade}, generally assume known camera information and map multi-view images to depth maps.
-More recently, methods like DUSt3R~\cite{wang2024dust3r} and MASt3R~\cite{leroy2024grounding} alleviate the needs of known camera parameters by utilizing Transformers~\cite{dosovitskiy2020image} to directly predict pixel-aligned 3D point maps.
-Subsequent works have extended DUSt3R to handle multi-view scenarios~\cite{tang2024mv,wang20243d,wang2025vggt,yang2025fast3r}, integrate semantic understanding~\cite{fan2024large}, and perform dynamic reconstruction~\cite{zhang2024monst3r,wang2025continuous}.
+\paragraph{3D Reconstruction from Images.} Classical pipelines rely on modular SfM+MVS stages (feature extraction, matching, geometric verification)~\cite{hartley2003multiple,schonberger2016structure}, which are highly accurate but notoriously slow to optimize in practice.
+Learnable MVS methods, often inspired by MVSNet~\cite{yao2018mvsnet, gu2020cascade}, instead predict depth maps from multi-view images given known cameras.
+Recent transformer-based approaches such as DUSt3R~\cite{wang2024dust3r} and MASt3R~\cite{leroy2024grounding} further relax camera requirements by directly regressing pixel-aligned 3D point maps, and have been rapidly extended to multi-view reconstruction~\cite{tang2024mv,wang20243d,wang2025vggt,yang2025fast3r}, semantic understanding~\cite{fan2024large}, and dynamic scenes~\cite{zhang2024monst3r,wang2025continuous}.